-An eligible student must provide the school authority with current documentation from Citizenship and Immigration Canada (CIC) substantiating the student's refugee status/claim.
+An eligible student must provide the school authority with current documentation from Immigration, Refugee and Citizenship Canada substantiating the student's refugee status/claim.
 For funding purposes, this documentation must include the date of entering Canada as a refugee or the date a claim was made for refugee protection.

 To receive Inclusive Education funding for refugee students, students must be coded as 640 (see Section 1.10).
-Refugee students will funded for a maximum of 5 years from the documentation date.
+Refugee students will funded for a maximum of 5 years.
 In addition to the Inclusive Education funding, refugee students in high school will be funded at the high school base rate (see Section 1.2).